MathGon/Arduino_RFID/README.md

 Arduino_RFID
 ============

-Use of PN512 receiver to scan NFC Tags 13.56
+Use of PN512 receiver through an Arduino to scan NFC Tags 13.56